samthorold/scribbles/docs/38-monitoring.md

 - Monitor any trends in experience, particularly adverse, to take corrective actions
 - Provide management (and other key stakeholder) information

+---

+Monitoring can help in:

+- updating assumptions
+- updating methods ...

+... to more closely reflect expected future experience.

+Trends can be monitored ...

+... particularly adverse trends ...

+... so corrective action can be taken ...

+... eg tighten underwriting procedures.

+Monitoring provides information to management ...

+... and other key stakeholders.

+### Different products

+For term assurance, mortality rates increasing is the key concern ...

+... and may lead to a tightening of underwriting procedures.

+For the GLP, mortality rates increasing is the key concern ...

+... and may lead to the premium being increased at the next renewal date.

+For pension liabilities, mortality rates decreasing is the key concern as pensions will be paid for longer.

 ## Data required for monitoring